StevenZhangzhexu/ResumeAI/README.md

 The goals for this App are:

-1. Give advises on your resume writing using STAR (situation, task, action, result) principle.
+1. Give advise on your resume writing using STAR (situation, task, action, result) principle.
 (The STAR principle is an effective way to structure your resume bullet points to showcase your accomplishments and highlight your skills. )
 2. Evaluate whether you are a good fit for a particular job posting.
 3. Create a cover letter that aligns with your CV and the job description.
 4. Provide recommendations for current, relevant job opportunities that match your qualifications.